itsmat/FiveM-Discord-Status-Bot/README.md

 # FiveM-Discord-Status-Bot
-Bot to see the status of your fivem server via a Discord bot
+Bot to see the status of your fivem server via a Discord bot.
+Developed in Python using nextcord

 ## Features and Updates
 #### 1.0.0 (26/11/2022)